-The Single-Engine Instrument Rating allows you to operate an aircraft without reference to the horizon.
+The Group Three Instrument Rating allows you to operate an aircraft without reference to the horizon.
 With this rating you can fly in Instrument Meteorological Conditions (IMC) at night.
 Your advanced training will take place initially in our simulator and in our C172 aircraft.

 - Must have PPL;